Can the xFyro Aria true wireless earbuds really compare to reputable brands or are over marketed?

 That’s not the case with xFyro Aria, but we have to clear some things up.

 On their official website they are claiming that these have noise cancellation but what they actually mean is passive noise isolation.
+For the real thing, see best noise cancelling earbuds.

 There’s no active noise cancelling in the xFyro Aria, except for the microphone CVC technology.